GatoGraphQL/ExtensionStarter/README.md

 ## Build the Lando webserver for PROD

-This Lando webserver uses:
+The Lando webserver for PROD is used to test the generated extension plugins.
+It uses:

-- The generated plugins for PROD
+- The generated plugins for PROD (from GitHub Actions)
 - PHP 7.2
 - XDebug not enabled